zopefoundation/z3c.recipe.tag/README.rst

 - a ctags file called ``TAGS`` for use by emacs,
 - a ctags file called ``tags`` for use by vi, and
-- an idutils file called ``ID`` for use by either.
+- an idutils file called ``ID`` for use by id-utils (gid, lid).

-You can then use these file in your editor of choice.
+You can then use these files in your editor of choice.

 Optionally, you can select which files to build.
 The following is the output of ``./bin/tags --help``::